Frequently Asked Questions

 Economics at Warwick

-What plans do you have for the delivery of teaching in 2020-21?
+What plans do you have for the delivery of teaching in 2024-25?

 What is the start date for my course?

-Teaching is mainly carried out through lectures and seminars which will be delivered via blended learning (see FAQ on blended learning above).
 Your dissertation work will normally be individually supervised on a one-to-one basis.
-You will have an average of eight–ten hours of lectures and three–five hours of classes per week.
-You will also be expected to undertake your own independent study, and there are a range of facilities and resources to help you further your own research and learning, and become an independent, active learner.
-The Department is open and welcoming, encouraging one-to-one interaction between our world-leading academics and our students.
-In the summer term and summer vacation your independent study time will increase as you prepare for exams and complete your research dissertation or project.
+You will have an average of 8-10 hours of lectures and 3 hours of classes per week.
+You will also be expected to undertake your own independent study, and there is a range of facilities and resources to help you further your own research and learning, and become an independent, active learner.

 What assessment and feedback will be provided?

 Assessment is through formal examinations, coursework and an individually supervised research dissertation for MSc students.
 Feedback is a vital part of the assessment process, as it helps you reach your full potential, by identifying the strengths and weaknesses of your work and the actions that are needed to develop your understanding and enhance your performance.
-Feedback is provided in a variety of ways, including: grades and comments on marked work, solutions to problem sets, verbal feedback from tutors and peers in classes, Advice and Feedback hours with academic staff and personal tutor meetings.
-Please note that some of the feedback you will receive will be via online methods (e.g. the Advice and Feedback hours may be delivered face to face or via online platform like MS Teams).
+Feedback is provided in a variety of ways, including grades and comments on marked work, solutions to problem sets, verbal feedback from tutors and peers in classes, Advice and Feedback hours with academic staff and personal tutor meetings.
+Please note that some of the feedback you will receive will be via online methods (e.g. the Advice and Feedback hours may be delivered face to face or via online platforms like MS Teams).

 When do I submit my module choices?

-What kind of careers do students go onto?
+What careers do students go onto?

 Do you record lectures and are they accessible remotely?